NEONScience/portal-core-components/README.md

 And most important: **Always test the lib export!**

 How a worker runs when developing core-components locally and how it runs when pulled in through the lib export in another app are *very* different.
-The former uses run-time webpack and the latter uses babel only, along with whatever bundling toolchain is in use by the other app.

 If you have developed a worker but find it is not working when pulled in as a lib export, run a clean lib build and then inspect the transpiled worker file in `lib/workers`.
 Look for any babel polyfill